Welcome to Euphoria Speaker Design.

 4) The woofer.
 100Hz.

 This schematic was a good starting point.
 It helped us visualize the path of frequency dependent currents.
 It has a few values which are correct.
 Some are way off.
 Unfortunately its not balanced.
 The standard way of calculating a 2-way series crossover is also not applicable to a 4-way.
-This is why most people have failed at 4-way series applications.

 The evolution of the ‘Dual Cascade’.